2007 Hungarian Grand Prix: The race

 Lewis Hamilton led every lap of the race (the first time anyone had done so in 2007), but had to withstand near constant pressure from the Ferrari of Kimi Räikkönen, which appeared more competitive than it did in qualifying and practice.
 Hamilton's team-mate Fernando Alonso managed to climb from his 6th place grid-slot to 4th by the end of the race, just behind the BMW Sauber of Nick Heidfeld.
 Alonso spent much of the race behind the Toyota of Ralf Schumacher, only getting past by the third stint.
 Schumacher finished in 6th place, after repassing Nico Rosberg (7th) and Heikki Kovalainen (8th) who were on three-stop strategies compared to Schumacher's two-stop strategy.
 This was the last time that Ralf Schumacher scored in Formula One.

 Retirements from the race were Sakon Yamamoto, who crashed in the early laps of the race on his Spyker debut.
 Jenson Button and Vitantonio Liuzzi both suffered mechanical failure while the Super Aguri of Anthony Davidson was taken out after a collision with the Renault of Giancarlo Fisichella.
-The moment Lewis Hamilton crossed the finish line he was celebrated becoming the first ever rookie and the only active Formula One driver to have achieved a Grand Chelem at the time.
-However 0.715 seconds later, Kimi Räikkönen improved Hamilton's fastest lap, depriving him of the record.
+The moment Lewis Hamilton crossed the finish line he was celebrated, becoming the first ever rookie and the only active Formula One driver to have achieved a Grand Chelem at the time.
+However 0.715 seconds later, Kimi Räikkönen beat Hamilton's fastest lap, depriving him of the record.